 The Apprentice Corps is one of the four separate creative youth development programs within the New 42nd Street Youth Corps.
 Apprentices take on a wide variety of responsibilities within the daily operations of The New 42nd Street and its projects.
 In addition to providing hands-on involvement in the business of running a nonprofit performing arts organization, these paid employment opportunities also include weekly seminars and workshops on such topics as professionalism, interview skills and resume writing.

 The program operates for 12-week terms during the fall, spring and summer.
-Work schedules are flexible between the hours of 10am and 6pm, Monday through Friday; Apprentices are paid for 18-20 hours of work per week.
+Apprentices are paid for 18-20 hours of work per week.

 The Communications team is comprised of three departments that work closely together to establish, promote and maintain appropriate messaging about the organization and its programs via paid, owned and earned media.
-Applicants should have proficient research practices, strong visual design or writing abilities, and good interpersonal skills.
+Applicants should have proficient research practices, strong visual design or writing abilities, familiarity with social media and good interpersonal skills.

-Experience with web/graphic design, videography or social media a plus.
-Apprentices will work closely with full-time staff members in order to build an understanding of NEW 42ND STREET communications strategy, from conception to completion.
+Apprentices will work closely with full-time staff members in order to build an understanding of New 42nd Street communications strategy, from conception to completion.
 Projects and responsibilities may include: